Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Introduction

 The aforementioned issues motivate us to improve Ponzi detection by integrating heterogeneous information and time information into homogeneous methods.
 In this paper, we propose Time-aware Metapath Feature Augmentation (\emph{TMFAug}) as a generic module to capture the temporal behavior patterns hidden in Ethereum interaction graph.
-Specifically, \emph{TMFAug} first extracts the time-aware metapath features on an auxiliary heterogeneous graph where the coordinated transaction and contract call information are contained, and then aggregates these heterogeneous features associated with temporal behavior patterns to corresponding account nodes in the homogeneous graph where the Ponzi detection methods are performed.
+Specifically, \emph{TMFAug} first extracts the time-aware metapath features on an auxiliary heterogeneous graph where the coordinated transaction and contract call information are contained, and then proposes the concept of symbiotic relationship to reduce the impact of repetitive metapaths during information aggregation, finally aggregates these heterogeneous features associated with temporal behavior patterns to corresponding account nodes in the homogeneous graph where the Ponzi detection methods are performed.
 Our proposed module allows for improving the performance of existing Ponzi detection methods through feature augmentation without adjusting them.

-The main contributions of this work are summarized as follows: \begin{itemize} \item We collect labeled ethereum Ponzi scheme data for Ponzi detection research. \item We propose a generic time-aware metapath feature augmentation module, named \textit{TMFAug}, which allows for aggregating heterogeneous features associated with temporal behavior patterns to homogeneous transaction graphs, further improving the performance of existing Ponzi detection methods.
-To the best of our knowledge, there are hardly any heterogeneous algorithms applied to blockchain data mining, and our work earlier explored the heterogeneous strategies for Ethereum Ponzi detection. \item Extensive experiments on the Ethereum dataset demonstrate that the \textit{TMFAug} module can effectively improve the performance of multiple existing Ponzi detection methods.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose time-aware metapaths that impose timestamp constraints on timeless metapaths to ensure capturing temporal account interaction patterns.
+In addition, we propose symbiotic relationship and behavioral refinement criteria for metapaths that can capture fine-grained interaction patterns while alleviating information redundancy. \item We propose a generic time-aware metapath feature augmentation module, named \textit{TMFAug}, which allows for aggregating heterogeneous features associated with temporal behavior patterns to homogeneous transaction graphs, further improving the performance of existing Ponzi detection methods.
+To the best of our knowledge, the application of heterogeneous methods to blockchain data mining is scarce, and our work earlier explored the heterogeneous strategies for Ethereum Ponzi detection. \item Extensive experiments on the Ethereum dataset demonstrate that the \textit{TMFAug} module can effectively improve the performance of multiple existing Ponzi detection methods.
 Moreover, the generic compatibility of \textit{TMFAug} also suggests that temporal and heterogeneous behavior pattern information can benefit Ponzi scheme detection in Ethereum. \end{itemize}

 The remaining portions of this paper are summarized below.
 Sec.~\ref{sec:related work} reviews the related work in graph representation learning and graph-based Ponzi detection methods.
 Sec.~\ref{sec: graph} describes the details of constructing an account interaction graph on Ethereum.
 Sec.~\ref{sec: method} introduces the details of the proposed \textit{TMFAug} module.
 The experimental settings and analysis are presented in Sec.~\ref{sec:Experiment}.
 Finally, we conclude this paper and prospect future work in Sec.~\ref{sec:conclusion}.